organisciak/dissertation/document/6_subjective.md

 Any worker                0.30 (-7%)
 Best workers (pool of 5)  0.52 (+62%)

-Table: Taste-Grokking Text Highlighting Results {#tbl:grokking-highlights}
+Table: Taste-grokking text highlighting results. {#tbl:grokking-highlights}

 Taste-grokking workers were shown a single film review highlighted by a requester and asked to highlight additional reviews for that requester.
 The review that was shown was randomly selected from the two profiling examples that requesters had provided, though data was collected for each profiling example.